mahlenmorris/VCVRack/README.md

 Modules for use with VCV Rack 2.0, with an emphasis on generative and self-regulating structure.
 Exploring the region between random and static.

-## BASICally (not yet released)
-A simple, somewhat familiar procedural programming language within the context of VCV Rack.
-Can act like:
-* a very flexible sequencer
-* VCO or LFO
-* a wavefolder
-* a control voltage utility
-* sample and hold
-* all of the above and more, simultaneously

-Useful both for quickly trying out an idea and efficient enough to use anywhere.

-### Examples

-TODO: Image of simple example.

-TODO: Link to patch file with numerous examples.

-TODO: video of different examples and their output

-## Uses

-### Sequencer

-### Logic

-### Sample and Hold

-### Oscillator

-### Utility

-## The Language
-### Setting and Using Variables (i.e., Assignment)
-Sets values of the OUT1, OUT2, OUT3 and OUT4 ports for connected modules to read.
-Also used to create and set variables for later use by the program.

-Always in the form:

-**variable name** = **mathematical expression**

-Examples:

-    foo = 3  ' Creates a variable called 'foo' and sets it to 3.0.
-All values in BASICally are floating point numbers. bar = 5 * in1 + foo  ' Uses the value of the 'foo' variable. out1 = bar * -0.01  ' Sets the value of the OUT1 port.
-    out2 = 0.1 + 2 * -1  ' Sets out2 equal to -1.9.
-Operator precedence is the same as most other languages.

-* All variables start with the value 0.0 when first read.
-* Variables stay available in the environment of a module until the patch is restarted.
-This is true even if the code that created the variable has been removed from the program.

-### WAIT Statements

-### Comments
-A single quote (') followed by a space indicates that the rest of the line will be treated as a comment only to be read by the user.
-Comments have no effect on the execution of other statements.

-Examples:

-    out2 = 3.250 ' A C4 note.
-    WAIT 200 ' Pause for 1/5 of a second.
-    ' Next line can be turned on just by removing the initial tick.
-    ' out1 = 2.3 * in1  ' Look, I'm live-coding!

-### IF Statements

-### FOR Loops

-### CONTINUE FOR and ALL

-### EXIT FOR and ALL

-### Other
-All of the OUTn outputs are limited to send values between -10V and 10V.
-Anything higher or lower will be locked down to

-BASICally is intended for the very casual user, with the hope that examples alone will suffice to suggest how programs can be written.
-Because of the UI limitations, detailed error reporting is difficult to provide.

-Since programs are typically *very* short, the language leans towards ease for the casual user.
-For that reason, the following lists a few surprising differences from more robust languages:
-* BASICally is case-insensitive.
-OUT1, oUt1, and out1 all refer to the same
-variable.
-I would certainly suggest you be consistent within in your programs, but the module won't insist on it.
-* Newlines do not matter, *except* that comments always end with a newline.
-* Indentation does not matter.
-That said, even short programs can benefit from the indentation demonstrated in the examples.

-## Slightly Surprising Details

-### Implied WAIT 0 Statements

-### Controls
-#### GOOD Light

-#### STYLE Knob

-#### RUN Button and Input

-### Menu Options

-### Bypass Behavior

-### Related Modules
-For strictly mathematical transformations, Frank Buss's [Formula](https://library.vcvrack.com/FrankBuss/Formula) is more straightforward and (at least in my brief testing) more CPU efficient module.

 ## Drifter
 Creates sequences of values that can slowly (or quickly) vary, like a series of points doing random walks connected into a series.